-Neil is the founding principal and Executive Chairman of Craigs Investment Partners, a New Zealand Exchange Participant Firm, a company he has been instrumental in building from a small regionally based sharebroking business in Whakatane to its current position as a leading New Zealand investment advisory firm.
-Craigs Investment Partners has approximately 430 staff across 17 branches throughout New Zealand.
+Neil is the founding principal and Executive Chairman of Craigs Investment Partners, a New Zealand Exchange Participant Firm.
+Craigs Investment Partners has approximately 450 staff across 17 branches throughout New Zealand.
 Neil has a broad experience in private equity transactions, stock exchange listings, capital raisings and corporate activity for a wide range of companies.
 In a personal capacity Neil has been an active private equity investor for many years.